Variational Learning is Effective for Large Deep Networks: Improved Variational Online Newton

-Below, we list a few practical tricks needed for good results. \begin{enumerate} \item Instead of the prior precision $s_0$, we use the weight-decay regularizer $\delta$ as the prior.
+Below are a few practical tricks needed for good results. \begin{enumerate} \item Instead of the prior precision $s_0$, we use the weight-decay regularizer $\delta$ as the prior.
 The scaling parameter $\lambda$ is set to $N$, except for finetuning on small datasets. \item Unlike \citet[Fig.~1]{LiSc20}, the update of $\vh$ does not use $\delta$.
-We also update $\vh$ before $\vm$ which has no impact on the performance.
-Also, we do not debias $\vh$. \item The Hessian $\vh$ is initialized with a constant $h_0$. \citet{LiSc20} most likely set it to 0 due to the debiasing step used in their work.
+We do not debias $\vh$ and we update it before $\vm$ which has no impact on the performance. \item The Hessian $\vh$ is initialized with a constant $h_0$. \citet{LiSc20} most likely set it to 0 due to the debiasing step used in their work.
 We find the initialization to be useful.
 Too small values can destabilize the training while larger values may give poor performance. \item When training transformers, it can be helpful to clip the preconditioned gradient in~line~7 entrywise to $[-\xi, \xi]$. \item Optionally, we rescale $\alpha_t$ by $(h_0 + \delta)$ so that the first steps of the algorithm have step-size close to the initial $\alpha_t$.
-When clipping is used, this step is omitted. \end{enumerate} Momentum $\beta_1$, learning rate $\alpha_t$ and weight-decay $\delta$ can be set in the same fashion as for standard optimizers, as well as minibatch size and \revision{clipping radius $\xi$}. $\beta_2$ typically needs to be closer to one as in Adam, for instance, values of $\beta_2 = 0.99995$ work well.
-Setting of $h_0$ and $\lambda$ is also easy, as discussed above.
+When clipping is used, this step is omitted. \end{enumerate} Momentum $\beta_1$, learning rate $\alpha_t$ and weight-decay $\delta$ can be set in the same fashion as for standard optimizers, as well as minibatch size and \revision{clipping radius $\xi$}. $\beta_2$ typically needs to be closer to one as in Adam, for instance, values of $\beta_2 = 0.99995$ work well. $h_0$ is typically around $0.01$ to $1$, and setting $\lambda$ is also easy, as discussed above.
 This makes obtaining good results with IVON often very easy.
 A detailed guide for hyperparameter setting is in~\Cref{subsec:guide}.

+IVON can be easily modified to accommodate multi-GPU training.
+Each GPU device can use different Monte-Carlo (MC) samples, which reduces the variance \citep{KiSa15}.
+Moreover, multiple MC samples per device can also be used.~These modifications can be realized by simply replacing the calculations of $\widehat{\vg}$ and $\widehat{\vh}$ in line~2 and~3 of \Cref{alg:ivon} by the following averages over $J$ devices and a total of $S$ MC samples drawn on each device:

+Here, we use a different $\vparam_j^{(s)} \sim q$ on each device $j$ and for each MC sample $s$.
+Both sums can be implemented as running averages for better memory-efficiency.

-\revision{We implement IVON as a drop-in replacement for Adam in PyTorch\footnote{\href{https://github.com/team-approx-bayes/ivon}{https://github.com/team-approx-bayes/ivon}}, where only two lines need to be added (shown in red below) to sample noisy weights. }
+\revision{We implement IVON as a drop-in replacement for Adam in PyTorch, where only two lines need to be added (marked red below) to draw multiple MC samples:}